 - 9. Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes. - 10.
 Turn the engine off and wait approximately one minute. - 11.
-Unscrew the oil level stick and wipe it with a clean cloth. - 12.
-Install the oil level stick until the threads touch engine case.
+Remove the oil level stick and wipe it with a clean cloth. - 12.
+Install the oil level stick until the threads touch the engine case.

-■ NOTE: The oil level stick should not be threaded into the case for checking the oil level.
+■NOTE: On the H1 models, the oil level stick should be threaded into the case for checking purposes.